 The CSI is a self-report questionnaire, which consists of 38 questions.
 The aim of those questions is to ascertain whether a respondent's cognitive style is either analytical or intuitive.
 The instrument is designed such that a person who is analytical is most likely to achieve a high score - maximum of 76.
-A person who is inclined to use both intuitive and rational decision-making would achieve a score of 38 (midway), whilst an individual with an intuitive decision making propensity would score less than 38 (Figure 1 in the appendix).
+A person who is inclined to use both intuitive and rational decision-making would achieve a score of 38 (midway), whilst an individual with an intuitive decision making propensity would score less than 38 (figure 1).